loevlie/GPT4Readability/suggestions.md

     if license_exists and license_type:
         result += f"There is a {license_type} in the directory. "
     elif license_exists:
-        result += "There is a license file in the directory but its type could not be determined. "
+        result += "There is a license file in the directory, but its type could not be determined. "
     else:
         result += "There is no license file in the directory.
 DO NOT bring up a license file in the readme."